 5. Travel prepared.
 Keeping an endometriosis care pack in your vehicle, at your desk, or in your suitcase can ensure that you’re never without what you need.
 Travel-sized heat wraps, packets of pain relievers, and relaxing essential oils can all be transported easily wherever you go.

 6. Find a mental health professional.
 Processing your diagnosis with a mental health professional can save you a lot of questions and confusion later on.
-Endometriosis can increase your risk for anxiety and depression, so having a counselor or psychotherapist to check in with can be a lifeline.
+Endometriosis can for anxiety and depression, so having a counselor or psychotherapist to check in with can be a lifeline.

 7. Join online support groups.
 Connolly found her support online, and it made a huge impact on her.
 “Join Facebook endo support groups,” she shared.
 “It’s so important to talk to women who understand what you’re going through.
 It’s a very lonely disease otherwise, because people who don’t have it cannot possibly imagine what your pain is like.”